Best Adjustable Bed Canada: Our Top Picks (2025)

 What should I look for in an adjustable bed?

-• Independent head and foot controls
+- Independent head and foot movement

-• Under-bed lighting for nighttime visibility
+- Under-bed lighting for better nighttime visibility

-• Easy, tool-free assembly
+- Simple, tool-free assembly

 Can I use a headboard with an adjustable bed?

-Our top pick, the Douglas Adjustable Bed, is available with universal headboard attachment brackets that you can order through Douglas’s customer support.
+The Douglas Adjustable Bed, is available with universal headboard attachment brackets that you can order through Douglas’s customer support.

 Can I use an adjustable bed with my existing bed frame?